 - You can mirror traffic from any source port to a destination port for real-time analysis.
-You can then attach a logic analyzer or RMON probe to the destination port and study the traffic crossing the source port in a completely unobtrusive manner. - The destination port is set by specifying an Ethernet interface. - The mirror port and monitor port speeds should match, otherwise traffic may be dropped from the monitor port. - You can create multiple mirror sessions, but all sessions must share the same destination port.
-However, you should avoid sending too much traffic to the destination port from multiple source ports.
+You can then attach a logic analyzer or RMON probe to the destination port and study the traffic crossing the source port in a completely unobtrusive manner. - The destination port is set by specifying an Ethernet interface. - The mirror port and monitor port speeds should match, otherwise traffic may be dropped from the monitor port. - You can only create a single mirror session from the source port to target port. - When mirroring port traffic, the target port must be included in the same VLAN as the source port show port monitor